GenesisFan64/Marsiano-MARS/README.md

 A video+sound "driver" for the 32X.

 Things working:
+- Sound: FM+PSG+DAC
 - Draw an extra background in 256-color mode of any size in either ROM or RAM (but the map's WIDTH and HEIGHT must be aligned depending of specific setting)
-- Sound: FM+PSG+DAC

 Notes/Issues:
 - Polygon rendering broken.
-- SVDP FILL can't be used anymore because of the new internal width (384, only works if 512 is used), solidcolor polygons need reworking
+Will have to rewrite it entirely
-- PWM working but it's not supported yet on the sound driver
+- PWM IS working but it's not being used YET by the sound driver

 Please note that current 32X emulators ignore some hardware restrictions and bugs of the system:
 - ALL Emulators doesn't trigger the error handlers